The Real Reasons These Athletes Were Banned For Life

 Harry Howell wasn't the only early MLB player to employ some shady tactics to get the results he wanted.
 Heinie Zimmerman, a third baseman for the Chicago Cubs and New York Giants, was also regularly cheating his way to the top.

 Even though he was engaging in some illicit behavior, Zimmerman hadn't really needed to.
-He was, in fact, an exceptionally talented player, winning the Triple Crown (he led the National League in batting average, home runs, and runs batted in) in 1912.
-But despite his natural abilities, he reportedly butted heads with management often (via Fansided), which resulted in less playing time and, likely, a more frustrated player.
-Additionally, he was known to be dim-witted and reckless with his money, often spending more than he earned, according to the Society for American Baseball Research.
-Taken together, it's easy to see why Zimmerman did what he did and believed he'd get away with it.
+He was, in fact, an exceptionally talented player, winning the Triple Crown — he led the National League in batting average, home runs, and runs batted in — in 1912.
+But despite his natural abilities, he reportedly butted heads with management often, which resulted in less playing time and, likely, a more frustrated player.
+Additionally, he was known to be dim-witted and reckless with his money, often spending more than he earned.
+Taken together, it's easy to see why Zimmerman did what he did and believed he could get away with it.

 In 1919, while playing for the New York Giants, Zimmerman and teammate Hal Chase began fixing games.
 Chase and Zimmerman reportedly tried to bribe three opposing players throughout two games to swing the results.
 Their actions got both of them suspended by their team, and it likely would have ended there if not for the Black Sox Scandal.
 While neither Zimmerman nor Chase was found guilty of throwing the 1919 World Series, their regular season misdeeds were enough to get them banned from baseball for life.